arhangoyal/rep-tracker/README.md

 # Installation
 ## For Flutter Code
-- Using an IDE (VS Code) run the code in the lib/ directory with the pubspec.yaml that has been provided here
+- Connect your Android phone to the IDE (VS Code) and run the code in the lib/ directory with the pubspec.yaml that has been provided here

 ## For MLPoseDetector
-- On Ras
+- On Raspberry Pi, install the dependencies - openCV, numpy, bluedot, mediapipe
-- Once dependecies are installed, put the bluetoothserver.py and
+- Once dependecies are installed, place the bluetoothserver.py and DetectPose.py in same path
+- Enter 'python bluetoothserver.py' to run the program